 OSD tank excavation coordinated around retained structure

-Structural propping supporting the retained ceiling.
+Structural propping supporting the retained ceiling

-Excavating backyard to install drainage and OSD tank.
+Excavating backyard to install drainage and OSD tank

 Structure